“Do not worry about your difficulties in mathematics. I can assure you, mine are still greater.” Albert Einstein

 Head of Department: Mr M Pannell

-Teachers: Mr L Billington, Ms G Brander, Ms C Edwards, Mr J Jacobs, Ms T King, Mr S Lunn, Mr P Michael, Miss D Perrin, Mrs J Smith, Ms Y Tran, Mrs R Tyrrell
+Teachers: Mr L Billington, Ms G Brander, Ms C Edwards, Mr M Hameed, Mr V Jeevagan, Ms T King, Mr S Lunn, Ms D Perrin, Mrs J Smith, Ms Y Tran, Mrs R Tyrrell.

 The department is proud of the high-quality mathematics education it provides, placing an emphasis on allowing teachers the time to focus on their teaching and lesson preparation.
 Our philosophy is that students learn mathematics most effectively by doing mathematics and our lessons are constructed with this practical and exploratory approach in mind.
 A Level Mathematics and A Level Further Mathematics are hugely popular subjects with over 300 Latymer students year-on-year choosing to study either single or double mathematics options, with many students pursuing mathematics or related degrees at university.

 KEY STAGE 3

-Key Stage 3 subject content areas: Number; Algebra; Ratio, proportion and rates of change; Geometry and measures; Probability; Statistics.
+Key Stage 3 subject content areas are defined as follows: Number; Algebra; Ratio, proportion and rates of change; Geometry and measures; Probability; Statistics.

-In Years 7 and 8 the students are taught in mixed ability groups, and in Year 9 they are taught in sets.
+In Years 7 and 8, pupils are taught in mixed ability groups, and in Year 9 they are taught in sets.
 The sets are reviewed at the end of Year 9.
-All students are taught the same content regardless of group or set and will have the equivalent of 2 hours 40 minutes of maths lessons per week.
+All pupils are taught the same content regardless of group or set and will have the equivalent of 2 hours 40 minutes of maths lessons per week.